 My own experience of being a supervisee includes participation in individual supervision, group supervision and reciprocal one-to-one peer supervision.

 See my main counsellor profile for more details of my background and relevant experience, as well as further information about my current professional practice.
+I currently engage in regular individual supervision and ongoing peer supervision and support.

 Thank you for your interest.